*Position open until January 31, 2015

 The position will be filled by early February 2014.
 We are most interested in hiring someone willing to make a long term, multi-year commitment.
 The minimum contract for the position will last through December 2015.

 This is a 20 hours per week, part time position with some seasonal fluctuation and paid vacation, sick time and holidays.
 We are a very small organization ready to grow with you.
 We believe in a living wage, we are very family friendly and we are working towards offering competitive salaries.
 Your work can help us get there.
-Salary commensurate with experience from $15,000.
+Salary commensurate with experience.
 Organic produce available.

 Please send a cover letter, resume and relevant writing sample to Jessica Ridgeway at email@example.com